Tottenham (1802 Indiaman)

 Tottenham was launched in 1802 and made six voyages for the British East India Company (EIC).
 Her owners then sold her and she became a transport.
 She made one voyage transporting convicts to Botany Bay.
 She was sold in 1820 for breaking up.

 EIC voyages

 EIC Voyage #1 (1802-1803)

-Captain Thomas Jones sailed Tottenahm for Bengal, leaving the Downs on 7 July 1802.
+Captain Thomas Jones sailed Tottenham for Bengal, leaving the Downs on 7 July 1802.
 He reached the Cape of Good Hope on 4 October, and arrived at Calcutta on 6 February 1803.
 She left Bengal on 18 May, and reached St Helena on 8 September.
 While Jones was still on his way home, he received a letter of marque on 15 November 1803.
 Tottenham arrived in The Downs on 13 December.

 EIC Voyage #2 (1804-1805)

 Captain James Dalrymple acquired a letter of marque on 1 June 1804.
 He sailed Tottenham from Portsmouth on 9 June, bound for Madeira, Bengal, and Benkulen.
 She reached Madeira on 5 July, and arrived at Diamond Harbour on 17 December.
 She left Bengal on 1 April 1805 and arrived at Bencoolen on 17 May.
 Homeward-bound, she reached St Helena on 6 September, and arrived at The Downs on 6 December.